 9. Security concerns for riders

-Deliveries to certain locations after 6pm are risky.
-Some areas require riders to be extra careful.
+Deliveries to certain locations by 6pm is risky and riders need to be extra careful.
 Some neighbourhoods are not safe for pay on delivery orders.

 This slows down fulfilment and affects same-day delivery promises.